SamuelLess/utopia/README.md

 ## Authors

-Niels Glodny, Samuel Leßmann and Christian Wagner (Group S)
+Written by Niels Glodny, Samuel Leßmann and Christian Wagner.
+Utopia was created during the course 'SAT Solving' held by Jan Johannsen at LMU in 2023.